- CXO Track

 - Walkthrough of all challenges

 Riyaz Walikar is the Chief Offensive Security Officer at Appsecco, a company that specializes in Web Application Security.
 His primary interests lie with application security, penetration testing and security evangelism.
-He is a security evangelist, offensive security expert, and researcher with over 9 years of experience in the Internet and web application security industry.
-He has many years of experience in providing web application security assessments, has lead penetration testing engagements in many countries and performed numerous onsite reviews on infrastructure and system security.
+He is a security evangelist, offensive security expert, and researcher with over 10 years of experience in the Internet and web application security industry.
+He has many years of experience in providing web, mobile and cloud application security assessments, has lead penetration testing engagements in many countries and performed numerous onsite reviews on infrastructure and system security.

-He also leads the Bangalore chapters of OWASP and the null community, actively encouraging participation and mentoring newcomers in the industry.
+He is also one of the leaders for OWASP Bangalore and has been an active contributor within the null community, actively encouraging participation and mentoring newcomers in the industry.

 Riyaz is also a frequent speaker at security events and conferences around the world including BlackHat, nullcon, c0c0n, xorconf and OWASP AppsecUSA.

 He also dabbles in vulnerability research and has found bugs with several popular online services of major companies including Facebook, Twitter, Google, Cisco, Symantec, Mozilla, PayPal, and EBay.
 When he is not writing/breaking code, you can find him sleeping, playing football, reading or fishing.